 The first six months: San Jose Councilmember Arjun Batra

-San Jose Councilmember Arjun Batra is pictured in this file photo.
+San Jose Councilmember Arjun Batra is running for District 2.
+He was appointed in 2022.
 Photo by Jana Kadah.

 Editor’s Note: This article is part of a San José Spotlight series examining the newest San Jose councilmembers and their first six months in office.